-December 25th became an official Federal holiday in 1870 when it was signed into law by President Ulysses S. Grant.
-Americans have been officially “Merry Christmasing” for 146 years.
+December 25th became an official Federal holiday in 1870 when President Ulysses S. Grant signed it into law.
+Thus, Americans have been officially “Merry Christmasing” for 151 years.

-In my search I did find “predictions” that folks are becoming less religious intimating that “Merry Christmas” will go away.
-I certainly do not see an indication of that in all the TV commercials or add papers stuffed into my postal box.
-Folks seem to like “Merry Christmas” as greeting of good tidings and cheer.
-(The reason for the season conversation is a topic for another blog and post…)
+All the TV commercials or advertising papers stuffed into my postal box do not seem to indicate that either.
+Instead, businesses use “Merry Christmas” as a greeting of good tidings and cheer as an intro to suggest we buy their stuff.
+(The “reason for the season” conversation is a topic for another blog and post…)

 Is Merry Christmas Offensive?

-All my life I have wished folks in person or in written cards and e-mails “Merry Christmas!” and I continue to do so to this day — including my business e-mails.
 Not once have my actions been brought to my attention as not appreciated, nor have I alienated or lost a single contact by doing so.
-Every single e-mail is responded back with a “Merry Christmas to you too!” — or just a “You too!”.
+Instead, every single email is responded with a “Merry Christmas to you too!” — or just a “You too!”

-And, when I moved to the south a decade ago, I can tell you from experience there is a heck of a lot of “Merry Christmasing” going on — folks down here wouldn’t have it any other way!
-So, there you have a regional aspect to consider as well.
+And, when I moved from Chicago to the south over 16 years ago, I can tell you that there is a heck of a lot of “Merry Christmas’ing” going on.
+Folks down here wouldn’t have it any other way.
+So, there is probably a regional aspect to consider as well.

-If I know someone’s preference, I do not hesitate to offer them specific greetings of the season.
-Or if I’m addressing a large audience, I use Happy Holidays!
-Not because I am trying to avoid offending anyone, rather I am trying to offer mass good wishes!
+If I know someone’s preference, I do not hesitate to offer them specific season’s greetings.
+Or, if I’m addressing a large audience, I use Happy Holidays!
+Not because I am trying to avoid offending anyone; instead, I am trying to offer mass good wishes.